silviaCerby/gitbook/docs/management/credential_management/vaults/view-the-details-of-a-vault.md

 ---
-description: This article describes how to view the details of a vault.
+description: "This article describes how to view the details of a vault."
 intercom_id: 10113673
 ---